TweakScale/TweakScale/KNOWN_ISSUES.md

 	+ IR parts scaled down to "Small -" (small minus, the smallest of them) crashes the game when the craft is unpacked.
 	+ Apparently quitting immediately KSP, restarting, reloading the game and recovering the vessel from the Track Station is enough to salvage the savegame - but more tests are needed to be sure of that.
 	+ Related issues:
+		- [#39](https://github.com/net-lisias-ksp/TweakScale/issues/39) Game Crash when scaling some third party parts to the minimum
 		- [#40](https://github.com/net-lisias-ksp/TweakScale/issues/40) Feasibility Study for a runtime Sanity Check for issue #39
-		- [#39](https://github.com/net-lisias-ksp/TweakScale/issues/39) Game Crash when scaling some third party parts to the minimum
 	+ TweakScale advises all IR users to update to [Infernal Robotics/Next](https://github.com/meirumeiru/InfernalRobotics) where this issue was solved.
 * There's a potentially destructive problem happening due *"Unholly Interactions Between Modules"*, or as it's fondly known by its friends, **Kraken Food**. :)
 	+ Due events absolutely beyond the TweakScale scope of actions,  some parts are being injected with more than one instance of TweakScale.
-This usually happens by faulty MM patches, but in the end this can happens by code or even my MM cache's editing.
+This usually happens by faulty MM patches, but in the end this can happens by code or even by editing MM's cache.
 		- Things appear to work fine, except by some double Tweakables on the UI.
 However, crafts and savagames get corrupted when loaded by sane KSP installments, as the duplicates now takes precedence on loading config data, overwriting the real ones.
 		- **Things become very ugly when by absolutely any reason (new add-on installed or deleted, or even updated) the glitch is fixed on the MM cache.
 Now, your KSP installment is a sane one, and all your crafts (including the flying ones) will lose their TweakScale settings!**
 	+ So, before any fix is attempted to the problem, TweakScale now is taking some measures to preserve your craft settings from being overwritten once the craft is loaded into a sane installment.
 		- Keep in mind, however, that TweakScale acts on **SAVING** data.
 You need to load and save every craft and savegame using the latest TweakScale as soon as you can.
 	+ A proper fix to the root cause, now, is not only beyound the reach of TweakScale, **as it's also destructive**.
-Only after TweakScale 2.4.1 or beyound are mainstream for some time it will be safe to do something about - and by then, something else will probably be needed to rescue old crafts and savegames.
 * TweakScale 2.4.x is known to (purposely) withdraw support for some parts on runtime.
-This, unfortunately, can damages crafts at loading (including from flying ones) as the TweakScale data plain vanishes and the part goes back to stock.
+This, unfortunately, can damage crafts at loading (including the flying ones!) as the TweakScale data plain vanishes and the part goes back to stock.
 	+ Parts being deactivated are being logged into KSP.log, pinpointing to an URL where the issue it causes is described.
 TweakScale **does not** hides from you what it's being done.
 	+ This is unavoidable, unfortunately, as the alternative is a fatal corruption of the game state (persisted on savegames) that leads to blowing statics and ultimately game crash.
+	+ The proposed mitigation measure is to backup your savegames, try TweakScale 2.4.x and then decide if the damages (if any, only a few parts are affected) are bigger than the risks - but then, make **hourly** backups of your savegames as one the misbehaviour is triggered, your savegame can be doomed and forever leading to crashes.
 	+ The Maintainer is terribly sorry for the mess (my savegames gone *kaput* too), but it's the less evil of the available choices.
-	+ The proposed mitigation measure is to backup your savegames, try TweakScale 2.4.x and then decide if the damages (if any, only a few parts are affected) are bigger than the risks - but then, make **hourly** backups of your savegames as one the misbehaviour is triggered, your savegame can be doomed and forever leading to crashes.
 	+ Related issues:
 		- [#15](https://github.com/net-lisias-ksp/TweakScale/issues/15) Prevent B9PartSwitch to be handled when another Part Switch is active
-		- [#12](https://github.com/net-lisias-ksp/TweakScale/issues/12) Zero Mass on Parts
-		- [#11](https://github.com/net-lisias-ksp/TweakScale/issues/11) Negative mass on parts
-		- [#9](https://github.com/net-lisias-ksp/TweakScale/issues/9) Weird issue with SXT parts using FSBuoyancy

 - - -